Security is an important concern for most organizations and people who run Kubernetes

 Because this Pod is running in a local cluster, you should be able to see those

-on your local system.
-Open up a new terminal window and tail
+in /var/log/syslog on your local system.
+Open up a new terminal window and tail the output for

-You should already see some logs of syscalls made by http-echo
+You should already see some logs of syscalls made by http-echo, and if you run curl again inside

 the control plane container you will see more output written to the log.